akalmykov/keccak256-gnark/README.md

 ## Testing the Circuit

-To test that the circuit generated the appropriate constraints, we set up a Groth16 proof using GNARK's API, using the examples on https://play.gnark.io/ as a template.
+To test that the circuit generated the appropriate constraints, we set up a Groth16 proof using the gnark API, using the examples on https://play.gnark.io/ as a template.
 We designed tests in `keccak_test.go`, in which our `TestAllBackends` function uses fuzzing.

 Use